Family: Missing Mount Whitney hiker is experienced climber

 Family members said Dao was in excellent physical condition.

 “He is an experienced hiker and very athletic.
 Fitness is his life.
-He runs marathons pretty much every week,” said a sister, Chelley Dao, 25.
+He runs marathons pretty much every week,” said a sister, Chelly Dao, 25.

 Last June, Dao attempted to climb Mount Whitney with his two brothers but only made it halfway up the 14,505-foot (4,421-meter) mountain, said Kimmai Dao, 36, another sister.